SMByC/AcATaMa/docs/use_cases.md

 # Use cases

 !!! warning
     Under construction... please tell us what is you case of use using AcATaMa.
+    Write us any comments and suggestions to: xcorredor (a) ideam.gov.co

 Here there are some examples of cases of use of AcATaMa: